hectorip/MexicanRFC-API/README.md

-# MexicanRFC-API
+# MexicanRFC and CURP API

-Hug test with hug, using as example the RFC and CURP algorithms
+API test with hug, using as example the RFC and CURP algorithms.